migonzalvar/dj-email-url/README.md

 ## Other settings

-There are other settings available to set from query param.
+There are other settings available to set from query parameters.

 | Setting       | Query parameter | Comments         |
 | ------------- | --------------- | ---------------- |